antoine-royer/WikiBot/README.md

 WikiBot is a discord bot which makes a wikipedia research, translates a text or discusses with you.

-The last version was released on the 11 of October 2020.
+The last version was released on the 7 of November 2020.

 ### License